 The first contribution of our work is the embedding of ClassSheet spreadsheet models in spreadsheets themselves.
 Our approach closes the gap between creating and using a domain specific language for spreadsheet models and a totally different framework for actually editing spreadsheet data.
 Instead, we unify these operations within spreadsheets: in one worksheet we define the underlying model while another worksheet holds the actual data, such that the model and the data are kept synchronized by our framework.
-A summarized description of this work has been presented in [11], a description that we revise and extend in this paper, in Section 3.
+A summarized description of this work has been presented in [13], which we revise and extend in this paper, in Section 3.

 The second contribution of our work builds on this coherent spreadsheet development setting where it is possible to define both the model and the data of a concrete spreadsheet.
 Indeed, having both artifacts under the same environment enhances the possibility of synchronizing one artifact in response to concrete evolution steps on the other.
-In the context of the work in this paper, we focus on describing and assessing evolution mechanisms on the model side and on the co-evolution of the data instances in response to that evolution, as originally proposed in [12].
-This contribution is introduced in Section 4.
+In previous work we have described evolution mechanisms on the model and automatic coevolution of the data in response to that evolution [14].
+In this paper we review such mechanisms in Section 4, making them more language independent.

-The third contribution of this paper is the design, execution and analysis of an experiment with real users we have conducted to assess the spreadsheet development framework previously described.
-Although we have ran other empirical studies in the past - [13, 14] - they do not evaluate the embedding and evolution setting we present in this work.
-Thus, the study we include in this paper intends to confirm two aspects of spreadsheet development: (1) that users spend less time to perform a series of actions using or model-driven setting; and (2) that we end up with spreadsheets having fewer errors than one would expect from the traditional spreadsheet development setting.
+The third contribution of this paper is the design, execution and analysis of an experiment with real users that we have conducted to assess the spreadsheet development framework previously described.
+Although we have ran other empirical studies in the past - [15], [16] - they do not evaluate the embedding and evolution setting we present in this work.
+Thus, the study we include in this paper intends to confirm two aspects of spreadsheet development: (1) that users spend less time to perform a series of actions using our modeldriven setting; and (2) that we end up with spreadsheets having fewer errors than one would expect from the traditional spreadsheet development setting.
 The details of our study are presented in Section 6, where we show statistical evidences that confirm both of these hypotheses, under the conditions that we tested.